Who is responsible if my goods get damaged while they are being transported?

 - at “limited carrier’s risk ” - the carrier will compensate you for unintentional damage or loss up to $2000 per item.
 Normally you have 30 days to make a claim to the carrier, but it’s important to check the contract because carriers are allowed to specify a shorter time period;

-- at “owner’s risk” – the carrier is not liable for any unintentional loss or damage (This is relatively common in contracts for moving companies, so it is important to check what you are agreeing to before hiring them.);
+- at “owner’s risk” – the carrier is not liable for any unintentional loss or damage (This is relatively common in contracts for moving companies, so it is important to check what you are agreeing to before signing up with them.);

 - “on declared terms” – all of the terms of the contract are negotiated between the carrier and the customer (this is usually only when the customer is a business), including the type of liability arrangement and how long you have to make a claim.

-If you don’t have a written contract with the carrier then your goods will be carried at “limited carrier’s risk”.
+If you don’t have a written contract with the carrier then by default your goods will be carried at “limited carrier’s risk”.

 If your contract says that your goods will be moved at “owner’s risk” then it’s a good idea to organise insurance.
 It is also worth having the movers agree with you on the condition of the goods prior to moving (you can for example take photographs), so that it’s easier to prove if they arrive at the destination in a worse condition.

 If you and the carrier can’t agree on the liability for the damage of your goods, either party can make a claim to the Disputes Tribunal.

 You can find more information about the different types of liability on the "Examples" tab of the Moving and transporting goods page on the Consumer Protection website.